Heidelberg-NLP/xsrl_mbert_aligner/README.md

 ## Installation

 1. Create a new virtual environment.
-For examplem using conda:
+For example using conda:

 ```sh
 conda create --name mbert-aligner python=3.6.3